-2.12.4.13 Derogation Licence to Disturb Bats or their Breeding or Resting Places
+2.11.4.13 Derogation Licence to Disturb Otters or their Breeding or Resting Places

-At present there are nine confirmed resident bat species in Ireland.
-All bats are listed on Annex IV of the EU Habitats Directive.
-Under the Irish law that implements this directive, both the bats themselves and their roosts are protected, as such it is an offence to disturb or interfere with them without an appropriate licence.
-If any bat species is suspected to inhabit a structure (e.g., trees, bat boxes, buildings, stone bridges etc.) in any area proposed for development, a derogation licence to disturb bats, their breeding or resting places may be required by the granting authority5.
+Otters are listed on Annex IV of the EU Habitats Directive.
+Under the Irish law that implements this directive, both the otters themselves and their holts are protected, as such it is an offence to disturb or interfere with them without an appropriate licence.
+If an otter species is suspected to inhabit structure (e.g., banks or culverts, etc.) in any area proposed for development, a derogation licence to disturb otters, their breeding or resting places may be required by the granting authority10.

 Even when planning permission is granted, the wildlife legislation applies.
 Works which would capture or kill them, damage or destroy their roosts or disturb them at important parts of their life cycle cannot take place without obtaining a second derogation licence.
-This licence is issued when planning permission is given under Regulation 54 of the Regulations, and strict criteria must be met before such a licence can be approved.
-'Bat Mitigation Guidelines for Ireland' should also be referred to when carrying out works which may disturb them.
+This licence is issued when planning permission is given under Regulation 54 of the Regulations, and strict criteria must be met before such a licence can be